rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 - document complex workflow and non-obvious workarounds.
 - invest time to teach and mentor others.

-**Build Collective Wisdom through Post-Mortems**
+**Build Collective Wisdom through Post-Mortem**

 After a high priority incident, the goal of post-mortem is not to assign blame, which is counterproductive, but to work together to identify better solutions.

 If situation is not preventable, then focus on making recovery easier.

-Post-mortems help to measure success, provided the metric is well-defined.
+Post-mortem help to measure success, provided the metric is well-defined.

 Document and distribute post-mortem information will help other teams avoid the same problems, and prevent loss of knowledge from manpower movements.